omartr221/my-project/replit.md

 - June 24, 2025.
 Enhanced archive with date filtering and print functionality for reporting
 - June 24, 2025.
 Added estimated time tracking and worker team details display
 - June 24, 2025.
 Updated timezone to Syria local time (Damascus/UTC+3) for all dates and times
+- June 24, 2025.
+Changed header color from blue to red-gray gradient and added task names display in dashboard

 ## User Preferences